OTogano/Python-Data-Science-Capstone-Project/README.md

 libraries: Numpy,Pandas,Matplotlib,Seaborn

 # 2. Finance Capstone Project
-For this capstone project fincancial data from various American banks will be used from the year 2008 to 2016 Note that plots using plotly may not be displayed
+For this capstone project fincancial data from various American banks will be used from the year 2008 to 2016.

+Note that plots using plotly may not be displayed.

 libraries: Numpy,Pandas,Pandas_datareader,Matplotlib,Seaborn,plotly,cufflinks